FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem M` The coplanar facets are not merging.

-* `:::freefem T` Set a tolerance for coplanar test.
+* `:::freefem T` Sets a tolerance for coplanar test.
 The default value is $1e-8$.

 * `:::freefem d` Intersections of facets are detected.

-To obtain a tetrahedral mesh generator with tetgen, we need the surface mesh of three dimensional domain.
-We give now the command line in FreeFem++ to construct these meshes.
+To obtain a tetrahedral mesh with TetGen, we need the surface mesh of a three dimensional domain.
+We now give the command line in FreeFem++ to construct these meshes.

 **keyword: `:::freefem movemesh23`**

 A simple method to construct a surface is to place a two dimensional domain in a three dimensional space.
-This corresponding to move the domain by a displacement vector of this form $\mathbf{\Phi(x,y)} = (\Phi1(x,y), \Phi2(x,y), \Phi3(x,y))$.
+This corresponds to moving the domain by a displacement vector of this form $\mathbf{\Phi(x,y)} = (\Phi1(x,y), \Phi2(x,y), \Phi3(x,y))$.

 The result of moving a two dimensional mesh Th2 by this three dimensional displacement is obtained using: